 [Jesus said:] “I am the resurrection, and the life: he that believes in me, though he die, yet shall he live” – John 11:25

-Becoming a Christian in a blasphemous and atheist environment is a paradigm shift which leaves lasting impression not only on the convert (me in this case) but on his relatives and friends.
+Becoming a Christian in an idolatrous and atheist environment is a paradigm shift which leaves a lasting impression not only on the convert (me in this case) but on his relatives and friends.
 Although my conversion to Christ was never a popular decision among my friends and family it has been the sole event in my life which marked the leaving of darkness and entering into light.
 Christ has given me the utter freedom from sin, confusion, moral uncertainty and spiritual nonsense; and most importantly — from the fear of death.

 Being in ministry for His Gospel, with the purpose to glorify Him and uplift the Truth of His Word, has been a privilege and joy for me.
 Throughout the years it has been exciting to experience the truth of Christ’s teaching that losing one’s life in this world will help you find it in Christ (John 12:25).
 Yet dying to our selfish ambitions and replacing them with godly ones is a daily struggle on the road to finishing the race successfully.